RasAghd/SVM/README.md

 # SVM
-Trying SVM model for prediction on Cancer Data, Voice Data
+Trying SVM model for prediction on Cancer Data